 Michelle Falk has been MARL's Executive Director since February 2015.
 Michelle holds a Master of Arts in Gender Studies from McMaster University in Hamilton and a Bachelor of Arts in Politics from the University of Winnipeg.
 Previously, Michelle was a Project Manager at a Toronto research firm before moving back to Winnipeg to serve her community.
 Michelle is passionate about gender-based equality, local civic engagement, and is driven by curiosity and love of new ideas.

-Jordyn is holds a Bachelor of Arts in Human Rights and Rhetoric and Communications from the University of Winnipeg.
-She has been interested in human rights from a very young age, but as she grew older living in the city of Winnipeg, she discovered her passions were local in focus.
-Witnessing the impact of colonialism on the Indigenous peoples who call Winnipeg home has led her to advocate for decolonizing the education and justice systems as well as working towards reconciliation within them.
-She has pursued the work doing educational programming at the Canadian Museum for Human Rights and as a volunteer with IRCOM and the United Way of Winnipeg.
+Jordyn holds a Bachelor of Arts in Human Rights and Rhetoric and Communications from the University of Winnipeg.
+She is passionate about anti-colonial approaches to education and restorative justice.
+Jordyn has pursued this work doing educational programming at the Canadian Museum for Human Rights and as a volunteer with IRCOM and the United Way of Winnipeg.
+As the Education Coordinator, she is delighted to facilitate human rights workshops with students and teachers across the province.

 Our Board of Directors